This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 The ideal ventilation rate is a minimum of 10 total air changes in the housing area per hour.
 Of course, that is pretty difficult to track and almost impossible for the back yard breeder.
 But just do your best with what you have.

 This becomes very difficult when the facilities existing for other purposes are converted into rabbitries often times professional assistance is needed to make the necessary adjustments to allow for proper ventilation in the converted rabbitry.

-Good ventilation is just as important during the winter as and in the cold months as it is during the heat of the summer.
+Good ventilation is just as important during the winter as it is during the heat of the summer.
 I will talk more on this later but keep in mind that rabbits cannot tolerate temperatures in excess of 80 degrees with accompanying high humidity rabbits can tolerate higher temperatures when humidity is low as long as the air is moving about the rabbitry.

 Humidity / Temperature

 Humidity and high heat are your enemies.
 And together they are a deadly combo.
 Ideally, you want to have less than 60% humidity and 80 degrees or less in your rabbitry.